 3) INCITE ANGER OR SADNESS

 According to the American Psychology Association, anger and sadness are two of our most basic – even primal, if you wish – emotions.
-Either of them may propel us into action – which means that reading posts that make you angry or sad may end up affecting you more profoundly than others.
+Either of them may propel us into action.
+It means that reading posts that make you angry or sad may end up affecting you more profoundly than others.

 You’ve probably cried your eyes out on more than one occasion over a good book, movie, or even a tear-jerking commercial (take blood donation campaigns, for instance).
-That’s why writers of content – especially those of sales-related text – should keep “if they cry, they buy” as their motto.
-Cleverly weaving a sob story into your content will do much to create empathy; your readers will establish a firmer connection, remember what they’ve read for longer, and possibly share what they’ve read with others.
+That’s why freelance copywriters – especially those of sales-related text – should keep “if they cry, they buy” as their motto.
+Cleverly weaving a sob story into your content will do much to create empathy.
+Your readers will establish a firmer connection, remember what they’ve read for longer, and possibly share what they’ve read with others.

-Evoking feelings of anger – by making a strong controversial statement, for example, one that will awaken disagreement and possibly ignite debate – has much the same effect.
-A surge of anger instantly poises your body for action and the release of the hormone adrenaline triggers the fight-or-flight response so instantly identifiable in creatures big and small.
+Evoking feelings of anger has much the same effect.
+This can be making a strong controversial statement, for example, one that will awaken disagreement and possibly ignite debate.
+A surge of anger instantly poises your body for action.
+The release of the hormone adrenaline triggers the fight-or-flight response so instantly identifiable in creatures big and small.
 In our case, we are much more likely to react to articles containing unnecessarily sweeping statements, unfair stereotypes or which share views that we strongly disagree with.

 4) MAKE THEM LAUGH